aidulcandra/wachan/README.md

   "receiveOfflineMessages": true,
 }
 ```
 These settings can be altered in the meantime by accessing `bot.settings`.
 To save the changes so that it will take effect next run, use `bot.settings.save()`.
-Explanation on each item:
+#### Explanation on each item:
 - `receiveOfflineMessages`: If set to `true`, will allow messages received when offline to be processed by `bot.onReceive`.

+## Bot Object
+This is what wachan module exports:<br><br>
+`bot`: Wachan bot object
+- `bot.onConnected(callback)` - Set up the action to be taken when wachan is succesfully connected to whatsapp, <b>before</b> processing offline messages.
+- `bot.onReady(callback)` - Set up the action to be taken <b>after</b> processing offline messages.
+- `bot.onReceive(input, response)` - Set up a receiver that responds to incoming messages of specified input.
+    - `input`: can be a string, regex, or function.
+        - string: will match the exact string of the message text
+        - regex: will match the pattern of the message text
+        - function, `input(message)`: will filter the message based on the return value
+    - `response`: can be a string, an object, or a function.
+        - string: will reply to (and quote) the received message with the string as the text
+        - object: will reply to (and quote) the received message with `response.text` if it's there
+        - function: `response(message, captures)`, will execute the function.
+[Explanation here](#message-handler-function)
+- `bot.start()` - Start the bot.
+- `bot.settings` - Settings for the bot.
+See [here](#explanation-on-each-item)
+    - `bot.settings.receiveOfflineMessages`
+    - `bot.settings.save()` - Save the settings.
+Do this after modifying the settings programmatically.
+- `bot.getSocket()` - Get the original baileys' socket object.

-## Message Handler Function
+## Response Function
 You can use a function as the response to a message.
 The first argument is `message` and the second argument is `captures` (if available).
 ```js
 bot.onReceive("test", async function (message, captures) {